coderofsalvation/coderofsalvation.github.io/_posts/2014-09-20-why-you-should-use-coffeescript-on-node-red.md

 <iframe src="//player.vimeo.com/video/106729013" width="100%" height="500" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 <div class="message">
-  Nice to meet you!
+  Hi!
 In this post I will explain how to use coffeescript in node-red.
 </div>

 # Why?